AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md

 ---
 # Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]

-In an [!DNL Adobe Workfront Fusion] module, each bundle goes through a process before going on to the next module or reaching its final destination.The module begins with the initialization phase, continues with at least one cycle composed of the operation and commit/rollback phases, and ends with the finalization phase:
+Each scenario execution starts with the initialization phase, continues with at least one cycle composed of the operation and commit/rollback phases, and ends with the finalization phase

 * Initialization
 * Cycle #1